 Have you ever avoided your mailbox because you don’t want to deal with your credit card bills?
-Do you feel anxious when someone brings up the topic of money around you?
+Do you feel anxious when someone brings up the topic of money?
 Does the thought of balancing your checkbook make your stomach turn?
-If so, you may suffer from a mild version of financial phobia.
+If so, you may suffer from financial phobia.

-Financial phobia is the fear of dealing with personal financial issues like budgeting, investing, paying bills, or even checking your bank account.
-It can come in many different forms—from refusing to open your bills to panicking or feeling paralyzed every time you think about your financial situation.
+This phobia is the fear of dealing with personal financial issues like budgeting, investing, paying bills, or even checking your bank account.
+It can come in many different forms, from refusing to open your bills, to panicking or feeling paralyzed every time you think about your financial situation.

-Phobias aren’t always rational, but many people with financial phobias feel they have lost control over their finances and don’t know how to regain it.
-However, avoiding your finances because of your financial phobia could lead to more problems in the future.
+Phobias aren’t always rational, but many people with financial fears feel they have lost control over their finances and don’t know how to regain it.
+However, avoiding your finances because of your phobia could lead to more problems in the future.